ievgen-maker/Ievgen-maker.github.io/essays/Good_Bad_Questions[Essay#3].md

 Take the perfect “smart” question example:
 **[Why is processing a sorted array faster than processing an unsorted array?](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array)**

-The first impression is ideal: precise in its title, clearly framing the curiosity.
+The first impression is pretty ideal: precise in its title, clearly framing the curiosity.
 The author provides context: C++ environment and Java, short code snippets with comments, and a reproducible test.

 In fact, here’s the exact C++ code that demonstrated the ~6x speedup: